Entry requirements for research degrees

 UK visa requirements - all research degrees

 If you are not a national of the European Union (EU), it is likely that you will need to obtain a UK visa before you travel.
-Please see the UK Border Agency website.
+Please see the UK Visas and Immigration website.